SOPSLab/AmoebotSim/README.md

     - __Ctrl + D__: Execute a single round of the simulation.
     - __Ctrl + F__: Focus on center of mass.
 - Clicking on a particle while holding Ctrl (Cmd) results in that particle executing a single turn, if possible.
+- Clicking on a particle while holding Alt prints the results of the particles inspectionText() function if it is implemented.
+This provides easier runtime debugging.
 - Clicking on an unoccupied place while holding Shift results in adding a new particle on this place.
 You can also hold the left mousebutton and "draw" particles along the moved cursor.
   When setting the connectivity check via __setCheckConnectivity(true)__ you can decide whether the new particle must be connected or not.
 By default the check is activated and new particles must be connected.
 - A command-line can be opened by pressing the return-key.
 The available commands are the methods of the _ScriptInterface_ class in _script/scriptinterface.h_.